Testing Immunotherapies in Syngeneic Models

 As the science evolves, we have worked to enhance our portfolio with additional mouse models of cancer and will continue to expand into additional models that allow for this simulation in vitro and in vivo, including humanized models; genetically altered models; and cytokine response, T-cell activation, and toxicity assays.

-Frequently Asked Questions (FAQs) in Oncology Research
+Frequently Asked Questions (FAQs) on Syngeneic Mouse Models

 What is a syngeneic mouse model?